When your budget won't let you give gifts to everyone in the world—which is always, by the way—who should you give...

 Besides covering you when something unexpected occurs, an emergency fund also gives you a sense of security.
 Once the emergency fund is in place, it will allow you to relax.
 It will give you a sense of peace, a sense of destiny with your money.
 It's a huge emotional step in your financial process.

 Financial Peace University (FPU) Facebook fan Jarron Barron says he's never had to use his emergency fund.
 "I set it up last fall and, strangely, it appears to have warded off the emergencies.
 I guess guarding at the door really does keep the thieves out!"

-According to Money Magazine, 78% of Americans will have a major negative financial event in any given 10-year period.
 An unplanned event will cause you to dip into your emergency fund.
 Imagine if you didn't have an emergency fund to cover the incident.
 It feels good knowing you have cash set aside for this exact reason.

 Take, for example, Melissa Baker, another FPU Facebook fan.
 She recently had to replace her hot water heater and floor where the old one had leaked.
 "We actually went over our $1,000, but we had the extra and repaid it the next week."
 That's what happens when you set up an emergency fund and use it only for emergencies.
 If your $1,000 is actually there when an emergency occurs, you'll be covered.
 The situation will no longer be a complete crisis, just an inconvenience.

 Setting aside $1,000 is a good amount to cover you when a real emergency happens.
 Between car problems, medical bills, and other unexpected expenses, the money can add up fast.
 But putting away that amount will allow you to cover the majority of those unforeseen costs without flinching too much.